 ASEEES Advocacy Policy & Procedure

-1. academic freedom in our field, whether these target individuals or institutions;
+1. Academic freedom in our field, whether these target individuals or institutions

-2. the threatened elimination or reduction of resources and/or institutions that are of importance to our field.
+2. The threatened elimination or reduction of resources and/or institutions that are of importance to our field.

 As a non-political organization, ASEEES does not issue collective statements regarding foreign policy or particular political events in the region.